 We no longer focus on monthly themes or forward features.
 We publish relevant, fresh content throughout the year on the following topics related to the people profession.

-We are looking to explore how to build a people-centred and flourishing culture when there are resource and financial constraints.
+We are looking to explore how organisations can build a people-centred and flourishing culture, especially when there are resource and financial constraints.
 How does an HR professional go about improving the treatment and engagement of an organisation’s people?
 How do other factors such as ethics, environmental impact, political changes and social values shape workplace culture?

-We are seeking content from underrepresented groups to understand where workplace culture falls short and how we can make sure that all people are welcomed, included and belong.
-These action-focused features will help us build a working community where nobody is left behind or forgotten and, as a result, build an organisation that thrives because of its inclusivity.
+We are looking for content from the underrepresented to understand where organisations fall short in this domain and what good looks like.
+These action-focused features and pioneering stories will help people professionals cultivate a working community where nobody is left behind or forgotten and, as a result, reap positive business benefits.

 If we don’t understand our individuals and teams – as well as how they interact and function as part of the whole – the organisation becomes less conscious than a mechanical system, and twice as blind.
 We’re seeking content that uncovers the neuroscience, behaviour and social psychology of employees so that people professionals can better care for and develop their workforce.